• Skip to primary navigation

 • Roll out the dough thin.
 If the dough is too thick it will prevent the tortillas from forming air pockets while cooking.

-Are most flour tortillas vegan?
+Aren't flour tortillas already vegan?

 In most cases, yes.
 However, traditional tortilla recipes are made with lard which is animal fat that comes from pork.
 To make sure your tortillas are vegan, check the ingredients on the packaging, and if you're in a restaurant make sure to ask.